Public Policy Blog

 One World..
 One Connection ..
 Brought to you buy Google???

+What about doing something similar for the UK?
+There are various blogs and communities dealing with the issues about rolling out broadband in the UK, but nothing that is really engaging with the public to get wider views and ideas.
 I'm talking with the communications providers and local partnerships to try to identify workable ideas, but it all feels a bit isolated.
 Google would be a great focal point to get some lively and practical discussion going.

 I'd like to see fiber offered in more areas.
 If you take a look at other countries they are way ahead of us in fiber deployment.
 In addition, our cost is much higher in comparison to countries running fiber.
 I find that disturbing and hope it gets better.